-Mount Sunapee restricts hiking in the South Peak Adventure Park area to designated hiking trails only.
-Guests are not allowed to randomly hike up the ski slopes or hike on the mountain bike trails.
-This restriction is due to other recreational activities in progress and safety considerations.
+Hiking in the South Peak area is restricted to designated hiking trails only.
+Guests are not allowed to randomly hike up the ski slopes or to hike on the mountain bike trails.
+This restriction is due to other recreational activities in progress and guest safety considerations in the South Peak area.